Paschalis/sociopub/Readme.md

 ...extra plugins
 ....html5shiv of google: support html5 on osbolete browsers ....timeago: human readable time
-....hirestext.js: some isotope blurry text fixes(eventually not used. changed isotope source and text isnt blurry now) ....jQuery libary
+....jQuery libary
 ....mainJavascript(our javascript code): most of the client side JS/jQuery (other code may be embedded in webpages)